Phani-TrainingPrograms/First-American/README.md

 - Luskov's Substitution Principle: A Base type can be substituted by any of the derived types in the program as long as it does not alter the signature of the Function.
 - Interface Segregation Principle: It is better to have specfic interfaces rather than having large interface with multiple operations in it.
 - Dependency Inversion Principle: It is better to depend on abstractness rather than concreteness while defining functions within UR program.

+### SOLID Principles:
+- OOP designing is done based on the principles of the OOP called SOLID
+- Single Responsibility Principle: A class should do only one JOB.
+Dont mix the UI interaction with the Business Logic and Business Logic with Data Storage.
+- Open Closed Principle: A class is immutable.
+Once created, it is closed for modification, but is open for Extension.
+This leads to concept of Inheritance feature in OOP.
+- Luskov's Substitution Principle: A Base type can be substituted by any of the derived types in the program as long as it does not alter the signature of the Function.
+- Interface Segregation Principle: It is better to have specfic interfaces rather than having large interface with multiple operations in it.
+- Dependency Inversion Principle: It is better to depend on abstractness rather than concreteness while defining functions within UR program.

+### Inheritance:
+- Inheritance is a feature of OOP where we can extend our classes without altering the signatures of the existing classes.
+The Class which is being extended is called as BASE/PARENT/SUPER class.
+The class that is extending is called as DERIVED/CHILD/SUB Class.
+- Inheritance is based on the principle of OOP called Open Closed Principle.
+A Class is closed for modification(IMMUTABLE) but is open for extension.
+- Inheritance in C# is Single Inheritance.
+UR class can have only one base class at any level.
+Only C++ supports multiple Inheritance.
+The concept creates lots of ambiguities, so it is discarded in the newer OOP languages like Java and C#.
+- C# supports Multi level Inheritance which could give U the feel of multiple inheritance in a more safer manner.

+### Method Overriding
+- A Class is immutable.
+However U can extend it.
+- If a method needs to be modified by the derived class, then U must go thru a feature called Method overriding.
+- The Base class should provide permissions for the derived classes to modify the methods.
+The method that is intended to be modified by the derived classes should be marked with a modifier called virtual.
+Only virtual methods can be modified in the derived classes.
+- The derived class can modify the methods by redefining the methods using a modifier called override.
+- override can be done on those methods that are marked as virtual, override or abstract in its base class declarations.

+### Abstract classes:
+- Classes that contain atleast one method that is not implemented by the class.
+These methods are intended to be implemented by the derived classes.
+- Non implemented method should be marked as abstract and the class becomes an abstract class.
+U should use abstract modifier at the class level as well as method level.
+- Abstract classes are incomplete classes, so they cannot be instantiated.
+- Abstract class object can be instantiated to any of the derived classes and then consumed.
+- The classes that inherit from the abstract class must implement all the abstract methods, else even the derived class becomes abstract.

+### Interfaces:
+- Interfaces are like Abstract classes but will have only abstract methods in them.
+- Interfaces cannot have implementations.
+Interfaces cannot have fields, however they can have properties.
+Interface members are always public.
+U dont mention the access specifier for the Interface methods
+- A class can implement multiple interfaces at the same level.
+The class that implements the interface must implement all the methods of the interface with public scope.
+With this, the class guarantees(Like A contract) that the methods of the interface are implemented and is available at public scope.
+- All interfaces are prefixed with I in C#.
+We dont have implements keyword, the implementation syntax is similar to Derivation Syntax
+-Interfaces can be implemented in 2 ways: Implicitly and Explicitly.
+Explicit Implementation would help in resolving naming conflicts for methods with same signature but provided by different interfaces.
+- Interfaces are the most widely used OOP feature for developing Applications at all levels.

+### Method Hiding
+- Methods that are not virtual can be modified by the derived classes.
+- In this case, the methods hide the implementation of the Base class.
+- They are not polymorphic and the methods invoked thru Base class objects will not recognize the newly implemented methods.
+- Use the new keyword for the derived class implementation if the new implementation is intended.
+It simply removes the warning on the method.
+However, it still retains the same functionality.
+One must avoid Method hiding as much as possible as its not a good practise of implementing OOP Features.

+### Sealed Classes:
+- If U have classes that U dont intend to extend, they can be marked with decorator sealed to make it non inheritable.
+- Sealed class methods cannot have abstract, virtual methods.
+However they can have override methods.
+- Examples of Sealed classes are string.
+- U can create Sealed methods for overridable methods, so that intension is to make the methods that are being overriden be sealed and dont want to override further.
+The chain will stop. sealed methods have 2 modifiers sealed along with override.
+In other words, only overriden methods can be sealed.